Things were different in 2002.

 The first half of STELLAR was recorded one day right after Jesse took off following one of our less productive sessions.
 I never really played him any of the GWD stuff.
 Didn’t think he’d be into it.
 But there was an interesting moment just before that STELLAR session when he asked me to play him the song I’d written that I was most proud of.

 I almost felt like crying with happiness.
 After feeling like little more than an undervalued studio grunt who went on recording and contributing musical ideas to songs that did nothing to inspire me, for no emotional or financial reward, for far longer than any sane person ever would have, this — finally — was something I was proud to be a part of.
-All the respect I had for the guy as a songwriter at the very beginning of our partnership, before he beat it out of me, came flooding back.
+All the respect I had for the guy as a songwriter at the very beginning of our partnership came flooding back.
 This was the sound of a potential musical rebirth.
 A way out of the creative coffin he’d built for himself.
 We could climb out of that shit together.

 Jesse’s pride in what we created, so vivid the night we recorded the song, was gone a few days later.
 He decided it needed some polishing-up.
 He came back in to re-record his lead vocal, losing the rawness that made it so effective the first time around.
 He added a vocal harmony that didn’t really need to be there.
 He told me to pull my lead guitar down in the mix when it was half of what made the song anything at all.